material-components/material-components-web-react/packages/text-field/README.md

 ### Input Props

 Not all the props below are used for majority of cases.
-Properties like `foundation` and `foundationValue` shouldn't be used when implementing the text field, but is used internally in React Text Field.
+Properties like `foundation` shouldn't be used when implementing the text field, but is used internally in React Text Field.

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the input element. disabled | Function | Disables the input and the parent text field. foundation | Function | The text field foundation. foundationValue | Number/String | A property that the textField.foundation can use to update the `<input>` value. handleValueChange | Function | A callback function to update React Text Field's value. id | String | The `<input>` id attribute. onBlur | Function | Blur event handler.
+className | String | Classes to be applied to the input element. disabled | Function | Disables the input and the parent text field. foundation | Function | The text field foundation. handleValueChange | Function | A callback function to update React Text Field's value. id | String | The `<input>` id attribute. onBlur | Function | Blur event handler.